 Perhaps the most exciting aspect of a cruise is the opportunity to explore a number of new places.
-Finding your bearings immediately can be difficult, and so we've put together information and guidance to help you make the most of your brief stay on the island.
+Finding your bearings immediately can be difficult, and so we've put together information and guidance to help you make the most of your brief stay in Guernsey by cruise.

 Both the Guernsey Information Centre and St Peter Port High Street are a short stroll from the cruise drop-off point.